SatsCzar/Blockclock_M5StickC_Plus/README.md

 # Blockclock for M5Stick CPlus

 This is a versatile Bitcoin blockclock for the M5StickC Plus (ESP32) that connects to Wi-Fi and fetches data from mempool.space every minute.
 The updated version now supports multiple screens, displaying additional information such as price, transaction fees, date and time, and more.
+This version requires the ESP32-Bitcoin-BlockClock-Library, which can be found on [GitHub](https://github.com/SatsCzar/ESP32-Bitcoin-BlockClock-Library).

 ![M5StickC running blockclock](https://raw.githubusercontent.com/SatsCzar/Blockclock_M5StickC_Plus/master/m5stickblockclock.jpg)

 ## Installing

 1. Download the latest version of Arduino IDE
-2. Follow this [tutorial](https://docs.m5stack.com/en/quick_start/m5stickc_plus/arduino) to install the required libraries, which include M5StickC Plus and ArduinoJson
+2. Follow this [tutorial](https://docs.m5stack.com/en/quick_start/m5stickc_plus/arduino) to install the required libraries, which include M5StickC Plus, ArduinoJson, and [ESP32-Bitcoin-BlockClock-Library](https://github.com/SatsCzar/ESP32-Bitcoin-BlockClock-Library)
 3. Clone the repository and open the blockclock.ino file with the Arduino IDE
 4. Select the COM port corresponding to your M5Stick and the model
 5. Upload the code